 - > The Council has overall responsibility for the effective operation of this policy. - The Town Clerk is responsible for monitoring and reviewing the operation of this policy and making recommendations for changes to minimise risks to our work. - All employees and elected members should ensure that they take the time to read and understand this policy.
-Any breach of this policy should be reported to the Town Clerk or Chairman of Audit Sub-Committee. - The Corporate Services Committee may include the monitoring of the application of this policy in their audit programme.
+Any breach of this policy should be reported to the Town Clerk or HR Committee.